cbohara/java_fundamentals/README.txt

 	create a variable = create space in memory assign a variable a value = provide value within that space of memory

+	ex:
+		int firstValue = 100;
+		int otherValue = firstValue;		// store only the value 100 to otherValue, not the location in memory firstValue = 50;					// when you reassign firstValue it does NOT change otherValue

 #####################
 Arithemtic operators
 #####################